Sourdough basics

 Day 1

-- Measure in your cool water, I usually use 200 g of water.
+• Measure in your cool water, I usually use 100 g of water.
 Mix the starter into the water or you can let the starter sit in the water for a few hours before mixing.
+If you want to make more bread, use more water.

 Day 2